newfies-dialer/newfies-dialer/docs/source/user-guide-doc/how_to_use_it.rst

 Dialer Settings
 ---------------

-To create restrictions (like Max. no of campaign, Max no of contacts etc.) for System User, Click on ``Add dialer settings``.
-Add numeric values for limit.
+To create restrictions (like the Max. no of campaign, Max no of contacts etc.) for System User, Click on ``Add dialer settings``.
+Add numeric values for the limit.

-To apply dialer settings limit on User, click on ``Customers`` or ``Admins``, select user to update & apply settings from dialer settings list.
+To apply the dialer settings limit on a User, click on ``Customers`` or ``Admins``, select the user to update, & apply the settings from the dialer settings list.

 .. _reach-to-contact: